-- Led by Sheffield Teaching Hospitals NHS Foundation Trust, with evaluation by the National Institute for Health Research (NIHR) Collaborations for Leadership in Applied Health Research and Care (CLAHRC) for Yorkshire and Humber.
+- Led by Sheffield Teaching Hospitals NHS Foundation Trust, in partnership with Kidney Research UK, and with evaluation by the National Institute for Health Research (NIHR) Collaborations for Leadership in Applied Health Research and Care (CLAHRC) for Yorkshire and Humber.

-- Aiming to improve patient experience in dialysis units and give more patients the confidence to choose home dialysis.
+- Aimed to improve patient experience in dialysis units and give more patients the confidence to choose home dialysis.

 Renal failure has a major impact on quality of life and survival.
 Most dialysis patients spend many hours every week in hospital, but are passive recipients of their care, engaging little with their own treatment.